jonnew/Oat/README.md

 # Serve the result to the 'filt' stream
 oat framefilt bsub raw filt &

-# Perform color-based object detection on the 'filt' stream
+# Perform color-based object position detection on the 'filt' stream
 # Serve the object positionto the 'pos' stream
-oat detect hsv filt pos &
+oat posidet hsv filt pos &

 # Decorate the 'raw' stream with the detected position form the `pos` stream
 # Serve the decorated images to the 'dec' stream